4 Reasons Lubbock Texas is Dangerous

 300 – 400 rapes occur each year in the South Plains area, with 17 percent of the rapes involving strangers.

-For the most violent of crimes, 2015 set a record for homicides in Lubbock with 16 murders taking place in the Hub City and 9 occurred in 2016.
+For the most violent of crimes, 2015 set a record for homicides in Lubbock with 16 murders taking place in the Hub City, although only 6 occurred in 2018.

 With these kinds of numbers, you need to have good property insurance.
 A solid insurance policy can cover loss of property, but it can also cover damage to your property.
 Your insurance should cover anything outside or inside your home.
 For example, if someone kicks in your back door and rips a wall safe out of the closet, both damages should be covered.
 In some cases, your homeowners insurance will cover items stolen from your vehicles, too.